FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 6. DNS Server Operators:

-> These domain names have no impact on DNS server operators.
+> These domain names have minimal impact on DNS server operators.
 They should never be used in DNS, or in any networking protocol outside of EAP.
+>
+> Some DNS servers may receive lookups for this domain, if EAP or RADIUS servers are configured to do dynamic DNS lookups for realms as defined in {{?RFC7585}}, and where those servers are not updated to ignore the ".arpa" domain.
+When queried for the "eap.arpa" domain, DNS servers SHOULD return an NXDOMAIN error.
 >
 > If they try to configure their authoritative DNS as authoritative for this reserved name, compliant name servers do not need to do anything special.
 They can accept the domain or reject it.
 Either behavior will have no impact on this specification.